-The University of Trás-os-Montes e Alto Douro (UTAD) describes the recent activation of the RCTS 100 Gbps connection, under the RCTS 100 projectproject, as "absolutely essential".
+The University of Trás-os-Montes and Alto Douro (UTAD) describes the recent activation of its 100 Gbps connection to RCTS*, as part of the RCTS 100project as "absolutely essential".
 In an interview, the Vice-Rector for Innovation, Technology Transfer and Digital University of this higher education institution, João Manuel Pereira Barroso, highlights the various dimensions in which this change will have an impact.

 What is the significance and impact of the activation of the connection of the University of Trás-os-Montes e Alto Douro to the national 100 Gbps education and research network?